 We heard evidence from one of the early claimants, Leonie McInroe, who filed her claim in 1994.
-She described the litigation process as eight-and-a-half "gruelling years of emotional battering, abuse and bullying from the Crown".223 The Crown later apologised for its avoidable delays in progressing the case, although the Solicitor-General described the apology to us as "woefully inadequate".224
+She described the litigation process as eight-and-a-half "gruelling years of emotional battering, abuse and bullying from the Crown".
+The Crown later apologised for its avoidable delays in progressing the case, although the Solicitor-General described the apology to us as "woefully inadequate".
+224 legal defences available to the Crown, including a defence under the Limitation Act 1950.225 However it also noted that the State had a moral obligation to help those harmed while in its care.
+It also considered the distress claimants would face in the courts, the vulnerability of those individuals and the potential for an alternative process to address claimants' needs better than litigation.
+For these reasons, the Crown chose not to rely on the legal defences available to it.

 In 1999, a large group of Lake Alice claimants filed claims in the High Court seeking redress for mistreatment in the unit.
-The Crown had earlier decided against establishing an out-ofcourt settlement process, but in 2000 Cabinet accepted a recommendation from the Prime Minister and Minister of Health to direct Crown Law to pursue such a process.
+The Crown had earlier decided against establishing an out-of-court settlement process, but in 2000 Cabinet accepted a recommendation from the Prime Minister and Minister of Health to direct Crown Law to pursue such a process.